ubergrape/grape-ds/docs/README.md

 #### Changes in components

-When you are working on components and want to preview them in Docusaurus at the same time use [`yarn link`](https://classic.yarnpkg.com/en/docs/cli/link/), so changes can appear faster in docusaurus.
+When you are working on components and want to preview them in Docusaurus please follow this intructions:

+##### Automatic workflow

+Use [`yarn link`](https://classic.yarnpkg.com/en/docs/cli/link/), so changes can appear faster in docusaurus on each change of aurora-ui build.

 In the `web` directory:
 ```